The best prepaid phone plans for Android users 2026

 Best for customization

-US Mobile uses the network infrastructures of both Verizon and T-Mobile and lets you customize your plan as you desire.
-It has three fully loaded unlimited plans with lots of premium data and dedicated hotspot data.
-There's also a light plan with 2GB of data.
+US Mobile uses the network infrastructures of all three mainstream carriers in the US and lets you customize your plan as you desire.
+It has three unlimited plans with lots of premium data and dedicated hotspot data.
+There's also a light plan with 2GB data.

 Best for families

 Owned by AT&T, Cricket Wireless offers four solid plans with unlimited talk and text and nationwide 5G access.
-You also get Mexico and Canada usage, and the highest plan even comes with Max (with ads) and 150GB of cloud storage.
+You also get Mexico and Canada usage, and the highest plan even has HBO Max (with ads) and 150GB cloud storage.
 Multi-line discounts are also available.

 Best high-speed data

 Metro by T-Mobile gives you access to blazing-fast 5G speeds on the magenta carrier's network infrastructure.
-It offers three main plans, and each comes with unlimited talk and text, access to T-Mobile Tuesdays, Scam Shield, and much more.
+It offers three main plans, and each comes with unlimited talk and text, T-Mobile Tuesdays, Scam Shield, and a whole lot more.

 Best overall